t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 The created resource can be used to monitor the progress, to potentially modify queued tasks or cancel tasks, and to eventually retrieve the result.

 Monitoring information would be modeled as state of the task resource, and hence be retrievable as representation.
+CoAP Observe can help to be notified efficiently about completion or other changes to this information.
 The result -- when available -- can be embedded in the representation or given as a link to another sub-resource.
 Modifying tasks can be modeled with forms that either update sub-resources via PUT or do a partial write using PATCH or POST.
 Canceling a task would be modeled with a form that uses DELETE to remove the task resource.